uyuni-project/sumaform/README_ADVANCED.md

    * `publish_private_ssl_key`: copies the private SSL key in /pub for Proxies to copy automatically.
 Set to `false` for manual distribution
    * `disable_download_tokens`: disable package token download checks.
 Set to `false` to enable checking
    * `forward_registration`: enable forwarding of registrations to SCC (default off)
    *  `server_registration_code` : register server with SCC key and enable modules needed for SUMA Server during deployment.
 Set to `null` by default to use repositories for deployment
    * `login_timeout`: define how long the webUI login cookie is valid (in seconds).
 Set to null by default to leave it up to the application default value.
-   * `db_configuration` : pass external database configuration to change `setup_env.sh` file.
-See more in `Using external database` section

 ## Adding channels to SUSE Manager Servers